vijithassar/object-iteration/README.md

 ## Shared Functions

-Because the APIs for the callback and accumulator functions matches the original ES5 array implementations, you can *literally use the same functions* with both arrays and hashmaps.
+The APIs for the iteration methods **exactly match** the original array implementations.
+As a result, in many cases your callback, accumulator, and predicate functions can be *reused verbatim* with both arrays and hashmaps.

 ```javascript
 // expand an array or object into a readable phrase